What Is Normal Pressure Hydrocephalus?

 The only successful treatment for NPH is ventricular shunting.
 A ventricular shunt is a medical device implanted in your brain that relieves pressure caused by fluid accumulation.
 Ventricular shunts are surgically implanted to drain excess CSF, which in turn relieves pressure.

 - ventriculoatrial (used rarely because of tendency to cause long-term complications)

-After the shunt is surgically implanted, it will have valves to control the amount of CSF drainage.
+The shunt will have valves to control the amount of CSF drainage.
 The options for valves include: